How do you acquire Danish citizenship, also called naturalisation?

 Acquisition of citizenship through naturalisation

 Naturalisation means the granting of citizenship to a foreigner after application, by a formal act.
 According to the Danish Constitution, foreigners can only be granted citizenship by the Danish legislature.
-A majority mong the political parties in the Danish Parliament (Folketinget) decide the naturalisation requirements by agreement.
-The agreement is published in the naturalisation circular.
+A majority among the political parties in the Danish Parliament (Folketinget) decide the naturalisation requirements by agreement.
+The current rules were made by the government Lars Løkke III with votes from Social Democrats, Danish People's Party.
+The agreement is published in the naturalisation circular from 2018.

 The Ministry of Immigration and Integration acts as a secretariat for the parliamentary Naturalisation Committee (Folketingets Indfødsretsudvalg).
 Applications for naturalisation must be submitted to the ministry, normally by the use of a digital application form, available here.